fongreecss/bm-terminal/README.md

-# bm-bookmark
+## bm-bookmarks (very original I know)
-Adds, removes, goes to bookmark in linux (ubuntu) terminal
+Adds, removes, goes to bookmark in linux (ubuntu) terminal.
+Also shows a list of all saved bookmarks.

+####Installation
+‘‘
+nekaj
+‘‘